 Karen Potter, LMT

 Owner/therapist, Karen Potter, is a Nationally Certified Massage therapist with a B.A. in Psychology.
 She has been working as a massage therapist since 2004 and has been an elite level mountain bike racer since 2002.
 She is also a Reiki Practitioner.
+Currently, she is working on certification in Zero Balancing.
+She continually furthers her education to provide a well-rounded approach to helping her clients.
 Through her education and practice she has learned the importance of listening and being responsive to her clients' therapy needs.
 She is happy to help you determine what type of massage techniques or bodywork will be the most beneficial to meeting your individual needs.
-Massage pressure can differ from light and flowing, to a slow, purposeful, deep tissue technique, and in many instances a combination of pressures and techniques are used.
-The main focus is to make the session comfortable and enjoyable, while offering as an effective release of pain, tightness and misalignment as possible.

-Karen is a student of Biosynchronistics® which is a series of manual therapy techniques that work to sequentially balance your whole body while addressing common neuromusculoskeletal conditions.
+Karen also utilizes Biosynchronistics® which is a series of manual therapy techniques that work to sequentially balance your whole body while addressing common neuromusculoskeletal conditions.
 Biosynchronistics® was developed by Cheryl Wilbur, PT, and Carol Tschirpke, PT, of Quality Physical Therapy in Sturbridge, MA, in the mid-1980s in response to a lack of whole body treatment approaches for pain and dysfunction.
-(Please check out their website for more in depth information at www.biosynchronistics.com.)
-The intent of the treatment is to restore equilibrium to your body and ultimately decrease pain, improve mobility, and increase your tolerance for the activities you enjoy.
+(Please see www.biosynchronistics.com for further information.)
+The intent of the treatment is to restore equilibrium to your body working with the fascia and ultimately decrease pain, improve mobility, and increase your tolerance for the activities you enjoy.
 This is achieved by looking at the whole body and the entirety of forces or impacts that the body has had to compensate for over one's lifetime, including specific injuries, overuse, everyday tasks, etc. The technique is generally very light in touch but very effective in helping ease chronic and acute pain.
 This work is done with the clients wearing loose fitting clothing.
 Clients have likened the effects of this work to your body sighing.